matwoess/jsourceprofiler/docs/implementation-details.md

 To successfully compile a copy of the program with additional `__Counter.inc(x)` statements, we need to import the `__Counter` class inside each instrumented file.
-The class is contained in a root-level `auxiliary` package and can be imported at any level in the hierarchy.
+The class is contained in a root-level `auxiliary` package so that can be imported at any level in the hierarchy.

 A compiled `.class` version of `__Counter` is extracted from the tool JAR and copied to the `instrumented/` and `classes/` output directories.